Kenny Meadows: Career

 Meadows' first major project was Heads of the People in 1840.
 His acquaintance with Douglas Jerrold allowed him to become the illustrator of the project.
 Other contributors to the book included William Makepeace Thackeray and Leigh Hunt.
 He also contributed to The Illuminated Magazine, which was edited by Jerrold as well.
 In addition, he drew several illustrations for the Christmas editions of Illustrated London News.

 Meadows became a prominent artist due to his work for Punch.
 He contributed fourteen total drawings to the paper.
 They were published in 1843 and 1844, appearing in the first through the seventh volumes.
 He worked very closely with John Leech while they were employed there.
 At the time that he first began working for Punch he was one of its oldest contributors.

 William Powell Frith once described him as "perhaps the best" of Punch's early illustrators.
-Other critics have stated that the quality the work that he produced varied.
-His drawings were hailed by some commentators more thoughtful than the typical burlesque treatments the subjects of his drawings often received.
+Other critics have stated that the quality of the work that he produced varied.
+His drawings were hailed by some commentators as more thoughtful than the typical burlesque treatments of the subjects of his drawings often received.
 Others have faulted his work for a lack of humour and inventiveness.
 He was often noted, however, for the youthful enthusiasm he had toward drawing.

-His drawings often included the depiction of a butterfly at the mouth of a cannon, which symbolisied peace.
+His drawings often included the depiction of a butterfly at the mouth of a cannon, which symbolised peace.
 A similar design was used by Sir Edwin Henry Landseer in a painting, and some have attributed this similarity to Meadows' influence on Landseer.

 Meadows often read Shakespeare and memorised many passages.
 He published a volume of illustrated scenes from Shakespeare in 1843.
 Though he and several of his friends considered this work to be his masterpiece, some reviewers criticised his interpretations of several characters.
 It was particularly well received in Germany, however.
 He continued working on depictions of scenes from Shakespeare for his entire life.